abhishm/blog/_posts/2017-05-26-Policy-Gradient-with-RNN.md

 ## Feeding the batched trajectory to compute loss in RNN based policy

 We feed a batch of sequence in the RNN.
-We just need to feed the first RNN state to compute the forward propogation.
-At each step, RNN compute the probability of taking all actions at the state that was fed to it.
+We just need to feed the first RNN state to compute the forward propagation.
+At each step, RNN computes the probability of taking all actions at the state that was fed to it.
 We see from the trajectory the actual action that was taken at that state then we compute the [Policy Gradient Loss](https://web.eecs.umich.edu/~baveja/Papers/PolicyGradientNIPS99.pdf).

 $$
 \text{Loss}_i = -\log o_i(a_i) R_i